RedHatQE/carbon/docs/users/definitions/orchestrate.rst

-        - This key can be a boolean or a dictionary Boolean to define if you are executing a user defined script (required to be set to True, if using a user defined script) OR List of scripts to be run
+        - This key can be a boolean or a dictionary Boolean to define if you are executing a user defined script (required to be set to True, if using a user defined script) OR name of the script to be run
         - Boolean or dictionary
         - (Not required; however, one of the following must be defined: ansible_shell/script/playbook)
         - False

     *   - ansible_playbook
-        - list of playbooks to be run.
+        - playbook to be run.
         - dictionary
         - (Not required; however, one of the following must be defined: ansible_shell/script/playbook)
         - False

     *   - ansible_shell
-        - list of shell commands to be run.
+        - shell commands to be run.
-        - dictionary
+        - list of dictionary
         - (Not required; however, one of the following must be defined: ansible_shell/script/playbook)
         - False